Monday

 Workshop 8

-Group 1: Peer Critiques.
+Group 1: Peer Reviews.

 Group 1: poems returned, with corrections and provisional grades.